 Apart from texts, Habit Log can also support quick adding emoticons now.
 This feature may function for some of you who not only wish to record your progress of a Habit, but also your feelings in doing it. 😄

 We’ve made the picture of your Habit achievement more shareable!
-The number of days you’ve persisted in doing something and also your account avatar, are included in the image ready to share (Example below).
+The number of days you’ve persisted in doing something as well as your account avatar, are included in the image ready to share (example below).

 For this moment, we’ve included the Weekly Habit Status in the data overview within My Profile (access via settings).
 On this page, “Task Statistics”, “Focus Statistics” and “Weekly Habit Status” are respectively presented.

 For what’s next: Like what we’ve improved on Focus Statistics, we are also going to extend it on Habit!
 This means a more well-rounded and in-depth data analysis for Habit will be coming on the next stage!

 To wrap up, now with enriched and categorized Habit Gallery, customizable icons, separate controls for Habit Log, mood trackers in the Log, newly added “Unachieved” status and a more clear review for Habit-checking, you can build and track your Habits in a much easier, customizable and personalized way.

 A healthier and more self-disciplined life starts here at TickTick.
 Planting a good habit now and reaping it in autumn 🍁

 Learn more theories about how to make a new habit stick.